Developer Guide

 - Test case:

-, as the index specified exceeds the length of the currently displayed list.
+Result Box, as the index specified exceeds the length of the currently displayed list.

 - Expected output: An error message is shown in the